Terri Goslin-Jones, Phd, REACE

 As an educator, my reason for teaching is to support life-long learners who are on a personal quest to create change in their lives and in their part of the world.
 Creativity is at the heart of my work.
 I believe that every person has a creative, unique spirit, and that creative energy is a vehicle for growth.

-I teach courses in Arts-based Inquiry, Coaching, Creativity, Expressive Arts, Leadership, Humanistic Psychology, and Professional Development at Saybrook University.
-I am a Registered Expressive Arts Consultant/Educator (REACE) and serve as an International Expressive Arts Therapy Association board member.
+I teach courses in Arts-based Inquiry, Creativity, Expressive Arts, Poetry, Art and Healing, Humanistic Psychology, and Professional Development at Saybrook University.
+I am a Registered Expressive Arts Consultant/Educator (REACE) and serve on the International Expressive Arts Therapy Association REACE Committee.

 Education